paciran/www/_posts/2019-12-12-ngono-ae-kok-mbayar.md

 Atau; "tuh khan cuma gak sampai sejaman selesai, jadi harganya jangan segitu ya plis"

-Hai.. _If i do a job 30 minutes it's because i spent 10 years learning how to do that in 30 minutes.
-You owe me for the years, not the minutes, Dude!"
+> Hai..
+If i do a job 30 minutes it's because i spent 10 years learning how to do that in 30 minutes. **You owe me for the years, not the minutes**, Dude!"

 Ketahuilah _semua project matur tengkyu_ bisa membuat utang semakin menumpuk dan janji-janji ke (calon) anak istri sering tidak terpenuhi.
 You hurt me.